osquery/osquery/docs/wiki/development/osquery-sdk.md

 int main(int argc, char* argv[]) {
-  // Note 4: Start logging, threads, etc. osquery::Initializer runner(argc, argv, OSQUERY_EXTENSION);
+  // Note 4: Start logging, threads, etc. osquery::Initializer runner(argc, argv, ToolType::EXTENSION);

   // Note 5: Connect to osqueryi or osqueryd. auto status = startExtension("example", "0.0.1");
   if (!status.ok()) {
     LOG(ERROR) << status.getMessage();
+    runner.requestShutdown(status.getCode());
   }

   // Finally shutdown.
-  runner.shutdown();
+  runner.waitForShutdown();
   return 0;
 }
 ```

-Extensions use osquery's [thrift API](https://github.com/facebook/osquery/blob/master/osquery.thrift) to communicate between osqueryi or osqueryd and the extension process.
+Extensions use osquery's [Thrift API](https://github.com/facebook/osquery/blob/master/osquery.thrift) to communicate between **osqueryi** or **osqueryd** and the extension process.
 They may be written in any language that supports [Thrift](https://thrift.apache.org/).
-Only the osquery SDK provides the simple `startExtension` symbol that manages the life of your process including thrift service threads and a watchdog.
+Only the osquery SDK provides the simple `startExtension` symbol that manages the life of your process including Thrift service threads and a watchdog.
 C++ extensions should link: boost, thrift, glog, gflags, and optionally rocksdb for eventing.

-The osqueryi or osqueryd processes start an "extension manager" thrift service thread that listens for extension register calls on a UNIX domain socket.
+The **osqueryi** or **osqueryd** processes start an "extension manager" Thrift service thread that listens for extension register calls on a UNIX domain socket.
 Extensions may only communicate if the processes can read/write to this socket.
-An extension process running as a non-privileged user cannot register plugins to an osqueryd process running as root.
-Both osqueryi/osqueryd and C++ extensions using `startExtension` will deregister plugins if the communication becomes latent.
+An extension process running as a non-privileged user cannot register plugins to an **osqueryd** process running as root.
+Both the osquery core and C++ extensions using `startExtension` will deregister plugins if the communication becomes latent.
 Both are configurable using gflags or config options.

 ### Using the example extension

 Please see the deployment [guide on extensions](../deployment/extensions.md) for a more-complete overview of how and why extensions are used.

 If you [build from source](../development/building.md), you will build an example extension.
 The code can be found in the [`osquery/examples`](https://github.com/facebook/osquery/blob/master/osquery/examples/example_extension.cpp) folder; it adds a config plugin called "example" and additional table called "example".
 There are two ways to run an extension: load the extension at an arbitrary time after shell or daemon execution, or request an "autoload" of extensions.
 The auto-loading method has several advantages such as dependencies on external config plugins, and the same management and process monitoring applied to osquery worker processes.

+The **osqueryi** shell also allows a quick and easy command-line autoload using `--extension`, let's review both options:

 To load the example extension in the shell try:
 ```